keboola/connection-docs/transformations/dbt/cloud/cloud.md

 *   run\_artifacts

-To configure the source component, enter the API token and select a default configuration:
+To configure the source connector, enter the API token and select a default configuration:

 ![](imgs/2777448752.png){: width="100%" }

-You can access the data from the storage, or directly from the job detail screen:
+You can access the data from Storage, or directly from the job detail screen:

 ![](imgs/2777710857.png){: width="100%" }

-*Note: The source component utilizes our powerful Generic Extractor.
+***Note:** The data source connector utilizes our powerful Generic Extractor.
 In case you want to customize the extraction, select just some endpoints, etc. You can switch to the JSON schema and edit the configuration manually.*